 Start with a picnic in the meadows before exploring this extensive ancient wood pasture, and greeting the deer, stag and impressive 500-year-old oak tree.

-Explore the heights of one of our most spectacular natural sights.
 With its weathered crags and pinnacles, Cheddar Gorge plays host to a varied community of specialised plants and wildlife.

 There are plenty of great walking routes close to Bath, Bristol and in north Wiltshire.
 Here a few to try.

 Spring walks with the scent of early flowers, the bright green of newly unfurling leaves and bird song filling the skies.
 There are plenty of wild places in Gloucestershire to explore - here's a few suggestions.

 Here are some places to take a spring walk in Dorset.
 From coast to island, hill to castle, there's lots of places to explore on foot.